annotation/text-fabric/tf/docs/about/corpora.md

     Dagh Registers Batavia, 1640 - 1641,
-    **Daily events at Batavia, Indonesia, historical source for the operation of the Dutch East-Indian Company**, Lodewijk Petram, Dirk Roorda.
-    *work in progress, currently only volume 4*
+    **Daily events at Batavia, Indonesia, historical source for the operation of the Dutch East-Indian Company**, *work in progress, currently only volume 4*,

-    *with many OCR errors and an attempt to detect them*
+    *with many OCR errors and an attempt to detect them*, Lodewijk Petram, Dirk Roorda.

 ## [Cody Kingham](https://github.com/codykingham)